BACK

 of the dances which requires a yielding of the spirit in a way quite foreign to one

-In the dance there is sometimes a
+our inheritance in Israel.
+Eph2:19) In the dance there is sometimes a

 more aggressive, warfare-like element when prayer is prevalent

 and much heart searching takes place.

-We are
+places of discovery.
 Also, we are learning from each other

 leading us.
 It is exciting, vibrant and wonderful.